farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 ## Flashbacks

 Players can call for a `flashback` scene if they want to declare that their character tried to prepare for a certain situation before it happened.

-Flashback scenes aren't like timetravel, and can't undo what was already been established.
+Flashback scenes aren't like time travel, and can't undo what was already established in the narrative.

 When a player calls for a flashback scene: